Educational Requirements

 - Intellectually stimulating and challenging work.

-- Contribute to innovative solutions and advancements.
+- Contribute to innovative solutions and products.

 - Continuous learning and skill development.

-- Opportunities for research and publications.
+- Opportunities for research and publication.

 Cons

-- High-pressure environment with tight deadlines.
+- High-pressure environment and tight deadlines.

 - Requires continuous learning and adaptation.